Expand and hire globally, without a local entity

 How does a Global PEO reduce the costs of expansion?

 Engaging a global PEO saves costs for your business in a variety of ways:

 Is a Global PEO suitable for small companies?

 Yes.
-Engaging a Global PEO is often an excellent option for small businesses initiating an international expansion.
+Engaging a Global PEO is often an excellent option for small businesses initiating a global hiring plan.

 For small companies, setting up a local legal entity often won’t be cost-effective.
 In addition, a Global PEO has the recruitment, payroll, HR and compliance expertise to hire staff that small businesses may not be able to manage.